AntonHonchar86/QAAUTO1/readme.md

 pytest -m api_my
 ```

-To run the mandatory Tests for database use:
+To run Tests for database from lesson use:
 ```
 pytest -m database
 ```